-Our study results showed that the BSA-CG formula performed slightly better than the CKD-EPI equation with respect to both discriminative ability as well as reclassification for predicting all-cause mortality in this high-risk Emirati population.
-It must be emphasized that our study's aim was not to accurately determine renal function in order to classify kidney failure, but rather to assess the prognostic value of different renal function formulas on all-cause mortality in our cohort of patients with vascular risk.
+The BSA-CG formula performed slightly better than the CKD-EPI equation with respect to both discriminative ability and reclassification for predicting all-cause mortality in this high-risk Emirati population.
+It must be emphasized that our study's aim was not to accurately determine the renal function to classify kidney failure but rather to assess the prognostic value of different renal function formulas on all-cause mortality in our cohort of patients with vascular risk.

-Predicting prognosis using renal function has been extensively studied in different populations [24-29], but the formula of choice for mortality prediction has yet to be definitively established.

-Studies have shown that the CKD-EPI formula outperforms the CG and MDRD equations in accuracy and precision when estimating GFR [10,14] particularly in population-based studies.
+Predicting prognosis using renal function has been extensively studied in different populations,24-29 but the formula of choice for mortality prediction has yet to be definitively established.
+Studies have shown that the CKD-EPI formula outperforms the CG and MDRD equations in accuracy and precision when estimating GFR,^{10,14} particularly in populationbased studies.
 Therefore, it would logically follow that calculating the renal function using the CKD-EPI equation would also prognosticate and predict mortality more accurately than other formulas.
-Surprisingly, when we compared the discriminative abilities for predicting all-cause mortality among high-risk UAE nationals, the BSA-CG formula had significantly better discrimination than the CKD-EPI formula (C-indices: 0.869 vs. 0.861, P = 0.037, respectively).
+Surprisingly, when we compared the discriminative abilities for predicting all-cause mortality among high-risk UAE nationals, the BSA-CG formula had significantly better discrimination than the CKD-EPI formula (C-indices: 0.869 vs. 0.861, p = 0.037, respectively).
 Moreover, compared to the CKD-EPI equation, the NRI value of the BSA-CG formula was significantly positive for all-cause mortality.
-Interestingly, similar results were also seen in previous studies assessing predictive outcomes in patients with vascular risk [26,28,29,38].
-In the Heart Omics in Ageing (HOMAGE) study, the BSA-CG equation was found to be slightly more accurate in predicting cardiovascular disease mortality in patients with CVD risk [26].
-In addition, a large Swedish cohort study in patients with heart failure found that the CG (BSA unadjusted) equation predicted mortality most accurately when compared with the CKD-EPI and MDRD equations [28].
-Similar results were noted in a recent study on patients with acute coronary syndrome, in which the BSA-CG and FAS equations were superior in predicting one-year mortality compared to the CKD-EPI equation [29].
+Similar results were also seen in previous studies assessing predictive outcomes in patients with vascular risk.^{26,28,29,38} In the Heart Omics in Ageing (HOMAGE) study, the BSA-CG equation was slightly more accurate in predicting cardiovascular disease mortality in patients with CVD risk.26 In addition, a large Swedish cohort study in patients with heart failure found that the CG (BSA unadjusted) equation predicted mortality most accurately compared with the CKD-EPI and MDRD equations.28 Similar results were noted in a recent study on patients with acute coronary syndrome, in which the BSA-CG and FAS equations were superior in predicting one-year mortality compared to the CKD-EPI equation.29

-Our study results may be explained by the difficulty for a direct comparison between the CKD-EPI and CG formulas, e.g., the CKD-EPI equation measures the relative renal function, while the CG formula measures the absolute renal function.
+Our study results may be explained by the difficulty for a direct comparison between the CKD-EPI and CG formulas.
+For example, the CKD-EPI equation measures the relative renal function, while the CG formula measures the absolute renal function.
 In addition, unlike the CKD-EPI formula, the CG equation includes the anthropometric measurement of weight in the calculation.
-It has been shown that obesity increases the risk of developing diabetes and HTN [39], and close to half and two-thirds of our study population had these comorbidities, respectively.
-Collectively these vascular risk factors have a direct effect, by increasing the risk for kidney disease [40] as well as all-cause mortality in these patients [41].
-Furthermore, the CG equation has been shown to be a better predictor of renal function in overweight and obese patients with vascular comorbidities than the CKD-EPI formula [42].
-With close to half of our study participants being obese at baseline, could possibly explain why the BSA-CG equation is a relatively better predictor of mortality in our population than the CKD-EPI formula.
+It has been shown that obesity increases the risk of developing diabetes and HTN,39 and close to half and two-thirds of our study population had these comorbidities, respectively.
+Collectively these vascular risk factors have a direct effect by increasing the risk for kidney disease40 and all-cause mortality in these patients.41 Furthermore, the CG equation is a better predictor of renal function in overweight and obese patients with vascular comorbidities than the CKD-EPI formula.42 With close to half of our study participants being obese at baseline, it could possibly explain why the BSA-CG equation is a relatively better predictor of mortality in our population than the CKD-EPI formula.
 Moreover, despite adjusting for obesity, the BSA-CG equation remained the best predictor of all-cause mortality.

-The findings from this and recent large cohort studies suggest that the BSA-CG equation has the potential to improve long-term prediction of mortality in high-risk patients compared to the currently recommended CKD-EPI formula [26,28,29].
-Therefore, the BSA-CG equation may have some clinical and research implications as a prognostic indicator in this high-risk population.
+The findings from this and recent large cohort studies suggest that the BSA-CG equation can improve long-term prediction of mortality in high-risk patients compared to the currently recommended CKD-EPI formula.^{26,28,29} Therefore, the BSA-CG equation may have some clinical and research implications as a prognostic indicator in this high-risk population.